-- 2.3.
-The Code contains provisions for licensees to offer exempt market retail contracts contracts which are not limited to once a year price increases in certain cases.
-The rules relating to these contracts are set out in Subdivision 2 of Division 7 of Part 2 of the Code. - 2.4.
+- 2.2.
+This rule was introduced to ensure small customers have certainty that their prices will only increase once a year at most once they have contracted with a retailer, in line with recommendation 4A of the Independent Review of the Electricity and Gas Retail Markets in Victoria. - 2.3.
+The code of practice contains provisions for licensees to offer exempt market retail contracts - contracts which are not limited to once-a-year price increases - in certain cases.
+The rules relating to these contracts are set out in Division 7 of Part 5 of the code of practice. - 2.4.
 The intent of the exempt market retail contract rules is to allow licensees to offer innovative products that are not compatible with limiting price increases to once a year.
 A licensee wanting to offer such a product must clearly demonstrate an innovative approach that better meets specific customer needs, enhances the efficiency of the energy system, or is otherwise part of a Victorian government program or policy.
 The exempt market retail contract rules ensure additional protections for customers who enter into contracts where prices can increase more than once a year. - 2.5.
-We expect that the majority of customers will be on contracts that are compliant with clause 46AA, and exempt market retail contracts will only exist for a limited number of innovative products offered by licensees. - 2.6.
+We expect that the majority of customers will be on contracts that are compliant with clause 94, and exempt market retail contracts will only exist for a limited number of innovative products offered by licensees. - 2.6.
 There are two ways in which licensees can offer exempt market retail contracts, via either: - Category 1 standing exemption - Category 2 commission-granted exemption.